nadavc2c/TA-ob-openai-chatgpt/GUIDES.md

 ## Thanks

-You should thank Outbrain™️ that have graced this add-on upon you.
+You should thank Outbrain™️ that graced this add-on upon you.

 ## Copyright and license